 - Make sure your weight is balanced when you are in a snowplow position

 - Stay on comfortable terrain

-- Another common ACL tear is the “phantom foot” phenomenon.
+ACL injuries often occur when the skier lands from a jump with their weight back on the boot.
+This causes a significant force on the back of the boot and the force pushes on the calf, which results in spraining or tearing the ACL.* Another common ACL tear is the “phantom foot” phenomenon.
 This occurs when the skier tries to stand up in order to prevent a fall.
 All the weight goes on the outside of one ski, and the arms and trunk rotate away from that leg.

-Prevention Tips for ACL Injuries:
+Prevention Tips for ACL Injuries

-- Land safely with your weight forward.
-Start with simple jumps and gradually advance to more difficult jumps
+- Land safely with your weight forward – start with simple jumps and gradually advance to more difficult jumps

 - Do not try to stand up and go with the momentum of the fall and maintain good ski technique

-Tips for Preparing for the Slopes:
+Tips for Preparing for the Slopes

 1. Make sure you have the proper equipment and take a skiing lesson if you have not skied in a while.
-Prepare yourself three to four weeks before you go skiing with the recommended flexibility, strengthening and endurance program recommended below:
+Prepare yourself three to four weeks before you go skiing with the recommended flexibility, strengthening, and endurance program recommended below:

 2. A safe and enjoyable ski season begins with a pre-slope program designed to promote adequate flexibility, strength, and endurance.
 The scope of the conditioning program is dependent upon the physical condition of each individual.